will4DF/will4DF/README.md

 ## Hi there 👋

-My name is William Delgado, I like
+My name is William Delgado.

 I’m currently working on a project which I believe will make the world better.
 It's something that I plan to announce in a few months.
 WHile doing that I'm also pursuing a degree in Computer Science at the university of Brigham Young Idaho.